-9. Ecologically Sustainable Development (ESD)
+8. Ecologically Sustainable Development (ESD)

-- Identify how ESD principles (as defined in section 193 of the EP&A Regulation) are incorporated in the design and ongoing operation of the development. - Demonstrate how the development will meet or exceed the relevant industry recognised building sustainability and environmental performance standards. - Demonstrate how the development minimises greenhouse gas emissions (reflecting the Government's goal of net zero emissions by 2050) and consumption of energy, water (including water sensitive urban design) and material resources.
+- Identify how ESD principles (as defined in section 193 of the EP&A Regulation) are be incorporated in the design and ongoing operation of the development. - Demonstrate how the development will meet or exceed the relevant industry recognised building sustainability and environmental performance standards, and integrate environmental design strategies in accordance with the Environmental Design in Schools Manual.